Delayed Hawkes birth-death processes: Existence, uniqueness and stability

 \section{Existence, uniqueness and stability}

-In this section, we intend to prove that there exists a unique stationary distribution for the process $\boldsymbol N(\cdot)$ having nonlinear sojourn-time dependent excitation following the dynamics given by (\ref{intensity nonlinear1}), and we try to find conditions under which a transient process satisfying the given dynamics converges to this stationary distribution.
-In contrast to unmarked Hawkes, at each arrival a random excitation function is drawn, whose distribution depends on the service-time realisation.
-Here we only consider the counting process, instead of the population process, so it suffices to consider a model with i.i.d. random excitation functions $h_{ij}$ at each arrival in coordinate $j$, where the distribution only depends on $(i,j)$; the $J$-dependent randomness of the form $\omega|J$ can be replaced by this general randomness.
+In this section, we prove that there exists a unique stationary distribution for the process $\boldsymbol N(\cdot)$ from Definition~\ref{Def1condint} having nonlinear sojourn-time dependent excitation, and we state conditions under which a transient process satisfying the given dynamics is shown to converge to this stationary distribution.
+In contrast to classical Hawkes, at each arrival a random excitation function is drawn, whose distribution depends on the sojourn time realization.
+It suffices to consider a model with i.i.d.\ random excitation functions $h_{ij}$ having a distribution only depending on $(i,j)$; the $J$-dependent randomness of the form $\omega|J$ occurs as a special case of this general randomness.